chaunnybby7/lashbar/README.md

 # lashbar

-In this mini-project, we will build a landing page using HTML and CSS.
+In this mini-project, I have built a landing page using HTML and CSS.
+I decided to go with a Lash Extensions Salon named Chaunette Lash.
+The website is a pink color themed minimalistic design.
+Typography is extremely important for me and I have also used a chic font named 'Abel' for this website.

 ## Instructions